-The quintet of lakes that makes up the Italian Lake District is chock-full of small, singular delights.
+The quintet of lakes that makes up the Italian Lake District lays on small, singular delights.
 But where to find these hidden-away places?
 Interior designer Maurizio Pellizzoni grew up on Lake Como – Lombardy’s loveliest lake – before spending a decade on the creative team at Ralph Lauren Home and opening up his own design consultancy in London’s Chelsea Harbour.
 It’s safe to say he knows a thing or two about style, so we sat down with him to get the inside scoop on Como’s best bars, shops and restaurants.
-If it’s good enough for the Clooneys, it’s good enough for us…
+If it’s good enough for the Clooneys…

 ‘Take the funicular from Como’s lungolago (lakeside road) up to the hilltop commune of Brunate,’ says Pellizzoni.
 ‘You can hike the steep streets of the old village and visit the Volta Lighthouse.
 There are stunning views of the lake, the Alps and even the duomo of Milan’.
 While here, he recommends La Polenteria for flavoursome, local food, including polenta, stews, deer and grilled onions from Brunate.
 ‘I have taken this trip many times – it’s probably the best way to combine nature with good food on Como.’

 For man-made attractions, the designer points to Como’s parade of mansions, including Villa Olmo in Como, Villa Erba in Cernobbio and Villa Carlotta in Tremezzo.
 Afterwards, extend your stay by checking into Grand Hotel Tremezzo or make like a duke and duchess at Villa Solo Cabiati – one of Como’s few palatial pads that you can rent out in its entirety.